data-umbrella/data-umbrella.github.io/_posts/2022-08-27-data-umbrella-pymc-2022-report.md

 </iframe>

-## Impact Report for Data Umbrella Scikit-learn Sprint
+## Impact Report for Data Umbrella PyMC Open Source Working Sessions

-## Resources for Contributing to PyMC
-- Website
-- Videos
--

-## Impact

 ### Non-measurable Impact
-Aside from the number of PRs that were merged, there is non-quantifiable impact of the open source sprint.
+Aside from the number of PRs that were merged and issues that were opened, there is non-quantifiable impact of the open source working sessions.
 Some examples include:
 - learning to set up virtual environment
 - using Git (fork, clone, branch, fetching another's PR)
 - introduction to tests such as:  flake8 (linting, formatting), pytest, "continuous integration"
+- learning about sphinx and documentation
+- learning about NumPy validation
-- navigating through the codebase structure of scikit-learn
+- navigating through the codebase structure of pymc
 - digging into functions, learning about errors
-- learning about unit tests
 - interacting with contributors on GitHub
 - learning, in general
-- networking
+- networking, meeting people from around the world
 - building confidence (making a dent in "imposter syndrome")
 - having fun